suchipi/hex-engine/packages/website/docs/api-2d.md

 > Available since version: 0.0.0

-`divideMutate(other: Point | number): this`
+`divideMutate(other: Vector | number): this`

-Mutate this Point by dividing its x and y values by the specified value.
+Mutate this Vector by dividing its x and y values by the specified value.

 > In versions prior to 0.0.1, this method was named `dividedByMutate`.